1. Was the Pre-Kindergarten to Kindergarten Transition Project (PKTP) implemented as designed?

 The Pre-Kindergarten to Kindergarten Transition Project (PKTP) is a teacher co-designed, community-wide approach to strengthening early educational transitions in Chicago’s Altgeld-Riverdale neighborhood.
 The program engages preschool and kindergarten teachers at all community-based centers and elementary schools in the neighborhood.
 A Community Effort to Support the Transition from Pre-K to Kindergarten is a study of PKTP’s first full year of implementation.
 In this study researchers found that that participating teachers and family members reported a greater sense of community as a result of their participation.

 PKTP has three components: a facilitated cross-grade, cross-school professional learning community for teachers; common classroom practices across pre-K and kindergarten; and family learning activities.
 This program is staffed by Business and Professional People for the Public Interest (BPI), a public interest law and policy center.
-Chapin Hall and the University of Chicago Consortium on School Research conducted a mixed-methods study to investigate PKTP’s implementation and the influence of PKTP participation on relationships among teachers and family members.
+Chapin Hall and the UChicago Consortium conducted a mixed-methods study to investigate PKTP’s implementation and the influence of PKTP participation on relationships among teachers and family members.
 The impact of communication about the importance of transition was also examined.

 Researchers administered teacher and parent surveys at the beginning and end of the 2016-17 school year.
 They also conducted teacher interviews, focus groups with families of preschool (pre-K) and kindergarten-aged children, observed PKTP activities, and analyzed implementation documents.